-When I work with Buyers, I take great care to find listings that meet their specific wants and needs.
+When you hire a Buyers Broker in Portland, they take great care to find listings that meet their specific wants and needs.
 Many agents have automated services that send listings out, almost spamming Buyers.
 When I work with Buyers, I spend countless hours scouring the listings.
 I keep track of:

 - New Listings

 When I study the Portland real estate market with current and accurate property information?
 So my clients don’t have to!
 They aren’t bombarded with automated updates ad nausea.
 When I send listings out to my Buyer clients they are cherry picked possibilities of possible properties that might work for them.

 Related: Have Your Realtor® Do It!